-Today we are excited to announce our acquisition of SIGNAL, a strategic workspace management & design consultancy.
-This acquisition will further strengthen our focus on strategic workplace management and design.
-As strategic workplace design gains more importance in executive level discussions, this acquisition will aid us in supporting companies interested in optimizing current office environment and preparing for the trends of tomorrow.
+As strategic workplace design gains more importance in executive level discussions, our recent acquisition of the strategic workspace management & design consultancy, SIGNAL, will aid us in supporting companies interested in optimizing current office environment and preparing for the trends of tomorrow.

 Over the years, research has proven that workplace design significantly affects employee job performance, and the overall efficiency of a business.
 And in today’s competitive business environment, corporations can no longer afford to let the talents of their workforce go wasted.